GenerateNU/3stones/CONTRIBUTING.md

 6. Create a file `.env` to store environment variables.
 Run `cp ./.env.template ./.env`.

-7. To get your auth token, run `go run ../backend/cmd/login/main.go [username] [password]` AFTER setting up the backend and following the steps in the SupaBase setup video.

-8. Run `npx expo start --tunnel` to run the frontend!
+7. Run `npx expo start --tunnel` to run the frontend!
 If this doesn't work, try running `npx expo start`

 # Backend setup (using Supabase)